 Principal Architect and Co-founder of URBANUS Architecture & Design Inc.

 MENG Yan is an architect licensed in New York State.
 He received his Bachelor and Master’s degrees of Architecture from Tsinghua University, and Master’s degree of Architecture from Miami University.
-He has been a design critic in many universities, and taught at the School of Architecture in the University of Hong Kong and Syracuse University.
-He has been invited as a jury member for numerous international design competitions and to give lectures at many influential academic institutions in New York, Venice, Moscow, Rotterdam, Brussels and Singapore.
-MENG Yan was appointed chief curator of the Shenzhen Pavilion in 2010 Shanghai Expo, and is appointed to be one of the chief curators for 2017 Shenzhen-Hong Kong Bi-City Biennale of Urbanism\ Architecture (Shenzhen).
+MENG Yan was a visiting professor at the School of Architecture in the University of Hong Kong and Syracuse University.
+He has been invited as a jury member for numerous international design competitions and to lecture at many international academic institutions.
+MENG Yan is one of the chief curators for 2017 Shenzhen-Hong Kong Bi-City Biennale of Urbanism\ Architecture (Shenzhen) and the chief curator of the Shenzhen Pavilion in 2010 Shanghai Expo.